 A system consists of related processes with a common goal.
 Using the example of the car manufacturer, an audit of the quality system will cover not just the process of welding body panels, but all other processes, from design to assembly to safety tests, etc. This type of audit is longer and broader, covering not only different processes but also their controls.

 Audits can be categorized by purpose.
-The following two categories are particularly relevant to FDA-regulated and ISO-certified companies.
+The following two categories are particularly relevant to life sciences and ISO-certified regulated companies.

 Audits may be categorized according to the parties auditing and being audited, such as:

 For audit to be an effective improvement and compliance tool, it must be conducted on an on-going basis.
 And this can be daunting for companies that rely on a paper-based or a partially electronic system.
 Coordinating multiple audits, tracking remediation efforts, and trying to find anything about the audit after the fact are struggles of auditing on paper.
 COVID-19 has presented its own set of challenges to audits.
 Social distancing, working from home, and limiting travel have made it difficult to conduct or host audits.
 Companies that use digital solutions have partially solved this problem.